 Category: Boston Homes for Sale

-Picturesque architecture and stunning state of the buildings combine with eclectic culture to make Cambridge a fantastic place to live.
+Picturesque architecture and the stunning state of the buildings combine with eclectic culture to make a Cambridge apartment a fantastic place to live.
 The energy and optimism that Cambridge throws off can be contagious as you stop by a coffee shop and overhear people discussing the next great internet startup.
-Harvard University and the Massachusetts Institute of Technology provide an intellectual accent, while
+Harvard University and the Massachusetts Institute of Technology provide an

 As we head into summer, it is natural that people want to spend more of their time outdoors.
 This is especially the case for homeowners—if you paid for a yard, you want to use it!
 Especially in Boston, having a yard is a cherished oasis.
 While it is a relief to stop thinking about icy